 Cigarette smoking was tolerated in tucked away areas outside the buildings.
 Pot smoke was common in the parking lots, and at least one student that I knew of dealt “lids” out of his locker.
 To make matters even worse, the drinking age was lowered to 18, mostly to allow Vietnam soldiers across the country to legally buy beer.
 The sensible thing to have done, would have been to lower it for anyone with an active duty military I.D.

-From age 16 on, I had no problem finding someplace that would not card me for alcohol.
+From age 16 on, I had no problem buying beer.
 Even if they did, the drivers licenses didn’t have photos, so you could just borrow one.
 There was a beer store on 8th Avenue North, that would sell just about anyone a 16 gallon keg of beer for $38.

 From 8th grade on, at Hillwood alone, there were six students killed in five years from a variety of accidental deaths, mostly alcohol related.
 I was a pall-bearer twice in one year.
 One of them was killed by a drunk driver on my motorcycle.
 After the death of my 3rd buddy in late 1976, my father told me I had lost more young friends than he had in World War II.

-Another student was killed speeding to get a burger off campus.
+Another student was killed speeding to Burger Chef for lunch.
 Leaving the school grounds without permission was a very common occurrence.
 It was a free-for-all over all.
 Skipping school was epidemic.
 Some teachers would rather have disruptive students stay away, and pass them with a D-.
 I have a report card that shows 72 days absent with a passing grade.